weaverbel/intro-computational-thinking/content/5-solutions.md

 Then the loop will restart and run through the folder a third time, creating back up copies of all the files with the file extension `.png`, again printing the original filenames and the filenames of the new files to the screen.

 The loop will then stop, as there are no more variables to work on.

-{% include figure.html img="loop-shell.png" alt="Loop as it would be written in the Unix shell" caption="Coding a loop in the Unix shell" width="90%" %}

 -----------